Armchair-Heavy-Industries/Xol-Toolhead/docs/BOM.md

 | 1*  | 7040 or other suitable CPAP remote cooling fan |                                                                                                                                                                                                                                                                                                       | XolPAP only                                                                                                                                                                                                                                                                                |
 | 1*  | 15mm ID CPAP flexible hose                     |                                                                                                                                                                                                                                                                                                       | XolPAP only                                                                                                                                                                                                                                                                                |

 Additional notes: Delta's 5V and 12V variants provide the same airflow, pick whichever suits your setup better.
-If you only have 24V available, you can use a 24V-12V buck converter like [K78L12-500R3](https://www.digikey.com/en/products/detail/mornsun-america-llc/K78L12-500R3/16784476), or run an additional wire in your umbilical for 12v+.
+If you only have 24V available, you can use a 24V-12V buck converter or run an additional wire in your umbilical for 12v+.

 #### Optional Hardware
 | Qty | Item                        | Notes                                                                                                                                          |